Trellix

-Trellix (formerly FireEye and McAfee Enterprise) is a privately held cybersecurity company that was founded in 2022.
+Trellix (Musarubra US LLC, formerly FireEye and McAfee Enterprise) is a privately held cybersecurity company founded in 2022.
 It provides hardware, software, and services to investigate cybersecurity attacks, protect against malicious software, and analyze IT security risks.

-In June 2021, FireEye sold its name and products business to STG for $1.2bn.
-Symphony Technology Group (STG) acquired McAfee Enterprise in an all-cash transaction for US$4.0 billion in July 2021.
+In June 2021, FireEye sold its name and products business to Symphony Technology Group (STG) for $1.2 billion.
+STG acquired McAfee Enterprise in an all-cash transaction for $4 billion in July 2021.
 STG combined FireEye with McAfee's enterprise business to launch Trellix, an extended detection and response (XDR) company.
 McAfee Enterprise's security service edge (SSE) business operated as a separate company known as Skyhigh Security.